binpash/pash/evaluation/osdi22-eval/README.md

 > We do not recommend local installation for evaluating the "results reproducible" badge due to docker overheads and hardware differences.

+If you want to simply run the latest stable version of PaSh, you can use the following:

 ```sh
 docker pull binpash/pash; docker run --name pash-playground -it binpash/pash
 $PASH_TOP/pa.sh -c 'echo Hello World!'         # this is typed _in_ the container